eduvpn/documentation/FROM_2_TO_3.md

 ## Remove 2.x

-No we'll fully remove the 2.x software and deploy the 3.x server with the normal deploy script.
+Now we'll fully remove the 2.x software and deploy the 3.x server with the normal deploy script.

 ### Repository